-Positive reviews for a product akin to one you sell could be a sign that people are interested in buying yours.
-Understand what, exactly, customers are enjoying and try to incorporate those features into your product or service.
-On the opposite side of the spectrum, reviews revolving around shoddy product quality, poor shipment standards, or unhelpful customer service can shed light on gaps you can fill.
-Figure out what weaknesses you can capitalize on to turn competitors’ angry customers into your happy customers.
+Positive reviews for a product like one you sell could be a sign that people are interested in buying yours.
+Understand what exactly customers are enjoying and try to incorporate those features into your product or service.
+On the opposite side of the spectrum, reviews revolving around shoddy product quality, poor shipment standards or unhelpful customer service can shed light on gaps you can fill.
+Figure out what weaknesses you can capitalize on to turn competitors’ dissatisfied buyers into your happy customers.

-While these ten steps set you up for a solid competitive analysis, it’s important to note that you have to make your observations actionable.
-Try using excel to organize your ideas.
+While these 10 steps set you up for a solid competitor analysis, it’s important to note that you must make your observations actionable.
+Try using Excel to organize your ideas.
 What are your competitors doing well?
 What are your competitors’ weakest areas?
 Are there opportunities in the market where your business can make an impact?
-Match up the answers to these questions to particular area(s) of work, like SEO, PR, creative, etc. This exercise will help you prioritize what to work on first, so you can then prioritize each step in relation to your business’s goals.
+Match up the answers to these questions to particular area(s) of work, like SEO, PR, creative, and so on.
+This exercise will help you prioritize what to work on first, so you can then prioritize each step in relation to your business’s goals.

-A competitive analysis helps you get a sense of who your competitors are, what they are offering, how they are marketing themselves, and how they are treating their customers.
-The competitive landscape of any industry is ever-changing, and your digital marketing strategy has to change along with it.
+A competitor analysis helps you get a sense of who your competitors are, what they are offering, how they are marketing themselves, and how they are treating their customers.
+The competitor landscape of any industry is ever-changing, and your digital marketing competitor analysis strategy has to change along with it.

 Marketo Engage streamlines complex buyer journeys by sending the right messages at the right time.
 No matter what industry you’re in, Engage helps you fine-tune your marketing strategies to engage and retain happy customers.
 Not only that, Engage measures your success.
 When you meet your KPIs, you’ll know that you’re on the leading edge.
 Stay ahead of the curve by requesting a Marketo Engage demo today.